-The most important thing is to stay calm, and to not yell at your child.
+Most importantly, stay calm, and do not yell at your child.
 “The more we treat sex like it’s an illicit, dirty thing, the more it will drive kids toward perverse acts later,” Crenshaw says.

 It’s okay, though, to ask for privacy—and to suggest that you talk again in the morning, says Crenshaw.

 Just don’t expect that your teen will want to rehash all the details of the night over coffee and eggs.
 “Your kid may have difficulty tolerating the conversation.
 Just as it’s embarrassing for you, it’s also embarrassing for your kid,” says Kristin Carothers, a clinical psychologist at The Child Mind Institute in New York.
 “A lot of teens will want to try and get the scene out of their minds as quickly as possible.”